jboss-mobile/unified-push-helloworld/ios/README.md

 ---------
 * Have created an variant in UnifiedPush admin console
 * Have a valid provisioning profile as you will need to test on device (push notification not available on simulator)
-* Replace the bundleId with your bundleId (the one associated of your certificate).
+* Replace the bundleId with your bundleId (the one associated with your certificate).
 Go to HelloWorld target -> Info -> change Bundle Identifier field.

 ![change helloworld bundle](doc/change-helloworld-bundle.png)